APEX-Race-Tech/Main_website/race-insight-content.md

 **Export to CSV**: Save your analyzed data in a clean, easy-to-read format that works with Excel, MATLAB, and other tools you already use.

-**MoTeC Compatibility**: Export files that work seamlessly with professional MoTeC analysis software, preserving all your important markers and event details.
+**Export PDF Reports**: Generate professional PDF reports with your analysis, graphs, and insights—perfect for sharing with your team or keeping records of your performance improvements.

-**Export Multiple Sessions**: Save time by exporting entire sessions or multiple laps at once.
-Perfect for sharing with your team or creating reports.
+**Export Track Maps**: Save high-quality track maps with your lap data overlaid, ideal for presentations, documentation, or detailed track analysis.

 ---